Lockdown Lessons: transforming digital communications

 Video as a Solution

-To help Skynamo realise these goals, Blueprint Film turned the static content into animated content.
+To help Skynamo realise these goals, Blueprint Film turned its static content into animated video content.
 This had two effects.
 Firstly, it meant that Skynamo had much more dynamic and appealing content to distribute.
 In turn, this would help with engagement, messaging, dwell time and conversions.
 Secondly, it provided Skynamo with a bank of video content that could be cut up and repurposed for additional digital marketing content.

 As another example, Skynamo had a brochure for recruitment that they would send out – a beautifully designed document.
 Using its assets, we turned this brochure into a 2-minute long creative video.
 It was a better fit for such a modern and vibrant company and showcased what makes working for them so attractive.

 One key lesson gleaned from this experience is that you don’t have to create new video and marketing content from scratch.
 Looking at what you already do (software demos) and already have (presentations, brochures, etc.) can give you the foundation for next-level, high-quality video content.
 The process also taught us that not all video content has to be about leads and conversions.
 With Skynamo, videos were a way to help them do what they already do in a more creative and time-effective manner.

 Under lockdown, they faced two key issues.
 One is familiar to many companies operating under lockdown: how do you keep current clients and followers engaged while everyone is at home?
 The other was more specific to the company: how do you promote new reports, pitches, discussions and updates in a compelling and branded way online?